-King’s College intends to appoint up to six College Post-doctoral Research Associates to join the college in October 2014.
+King’s College intends to appoint College Post-doctoral Research Associates in the Arts and Humanities to join the College in October 2016.
 Applicants must at the time of appointment be of post-doctoral standing, and may be graduates of any university.
 They must at the time of appointment, and for the duration of the appointment, be employed by the University of Cambridge in a post-doctoral research role.
 There are no conditions of age or subject attached to these positions, but candidates would normally be early in their research careers.

 - A group of two or three, who come from different research groups or departments, who will write a review article.

 - Individuals or groups who will work with current fellows or graduate students within the college.

 - Individuals or groups who wish to use the college archives or other facilities for a research project.

 - Individuals or groups who have ideas that would impact on the college’s educational programme.

 The College Post-doctoral Associate position will normally be tenable for one year, with a possibility of renewal for a second year.
 Candidates must have guaranteed funding for at least one year from 1 October 2015.
 No stipend or honorarium is payable and no accommodation is provided.
 Associates will have access to the facilities of the college, and dining rights for weekly lunch and dinner (guests at cost).
 Applicants may already be involved in undergraduate supervision, and appointed Associates may wish to teach undergraduates in King’s, but this is not a requirement of the scheme.